alexandr-efimov/sourse-code-quality/README.md

 Simple project with code smells and bad practices usage to be refactored.
 Taken as assumption that during refactoring you will go according clean code related principles, practices and refactoring techniques.
-Anti patterns used in project should be avoided and changed to best practices usage.
+Anti patterns used in project should be avoided and replaced best practices.